exasol/websocket-api/docs/commands/setAttributesV1.md

-### SetAttributes: Sets the given session attribute values
+### setAttributes: Sets the given session attribute values

 This command sets the specified session attribute values.